From Doubt to Habit: My Journey from Skeptic to Frequent Journaling

 - Write for yourself, not for an audience

-- Start simple - use the first tool you think of when you need a blank page
+- Start simple, just use the first tool you think of when you need a blank page

 - Don't worry about perfect grammar or structure